 The solution: Low-rise jeans are a thing of the past.
-Finding a nice mid- or high-rise jean that provides superior coverage to the midsection shouldn’t be difficult any longer.
+Finding nice mid- or high-rise jeans that provide superior coverage to the midsection shouldn’t be difficult any longer.
 Look for something with a 9- to 11-inch rise.

 The solution: If you want to add a little perk to a flat butt, look for a brand that offers five pocket sizes, as opposed to three, which is an industry standard.
 To flatter every shape and size, 3x1 uses five pocket sizes in its women’s collection.
 Each pocket is set by hand, chalked into the correct position, and sewn one pocket at a time.
 Paying close attention to the pockets is key for any butt fit issues you may have.

-The solution: Be sure to differentiate the various silhouette offerings, as even 1/2 inch can make a big difference when it comes to leg openings.
+The solution: Be sure to differentiate the various silhouette offerings, as even half an inch can make a big difference when it comes to leg openings.

 What do you think of these skinny-jean hacks?
 Will you consider any the next time you're denim shopping?

 This post was published at an earlier date and has been updated by Anna LaPlaca.